 - The published work must have been written by a Virginia-based author; for the purposes of this award, this is defined as the author having made their primary residence in Virginia for at least 6 months out of the 12 months preceding publication.
 In the case of a published work with more than one author, half or more of the listed authors must be Virginia-based authors.

 - The published work may be traditionally published or self-published, available electronically, in print, and/or in audiobook format.

-Nominations are collected online and will be accepted from April until the end of June.
-Nominations will be vetted by our awards committee and the final selections will be announced at the beginning of September.
+Nominations are collected online and will be accepted until the end of August.
+Nominations will be vetted by our awards committee and the final selections will be announced in September.

 The top two to five published works will be placed on our final ballot.

 - Voting will be open to the public, starting in October, via an online survey and will remain open through the following February.
 (One vote per person, duplicate votes will be discarded.)